AI agents need structure. Build the foundation now

 3. A decoupled attack surface makes your site safer

-In systems where the front end is tightly coupled with the back end, the entire web site becomes an attack vector.
+In systems where the front end is tightly coupled with the back end, the entire website becomes an attack vector.
 By breaking through security systems on the presentation layer, threat actors can easily gain access to the back end and all its sensitive data.
-In headless architectures, one vulnerability does not necessarily cause a domino effect that compromises the entire site.
+In headless architectures, a single vulnerability does not necessarily trigger a domino effect that compromises the entire site.
 A modular, compartmentalized architecture is much safer.

 4. Future-proof your digital presence

-A headless CMS makes it much simpler to leave behind an old-school toolchain for an exciting new technology.
-Because content is served API-first, swapping out front ends requires no significant changes to back end configuration.
+A headless CMS makes it much simpler to transition away from an old-school toolchain and adopt an exciting new technology.
+Because content is served API-first, swapping out front ends requires no significant changes to back-end configuration.
 Migration headaches are a thing of the past.

 5. Your front ends are much faster